 Significance to patient care

-Dr. Enders' work in gastroenterology has transformed patient care, from developing noninvasive scores and scoping systems to linking medication to potential harm for patients with primary sclerosing cholangitis.
+Dr. Enders' work in gastroenterology has transformed patient care, from developing noninvasive scoring and scoping systems to linking medications to potential harm for patients.

-- Educator of the Year Award, Center for Clinical and Translational Science, Mayo Clinic, 2013
+- Recipient, Educator of the Year Award, Center for Clinical and Translational Science, Mayo Clinic, 2013

-- Biomedical Statistics and Informatics Meritorious Award, Department of Health Sciences Research, Mayo Clinic, 2012-2013
+- Recipient, Biomedical Statistics and Informatics Meritorious Award, Department of Health Sciences Research, Mayo Clinic, 2012-2013

-- President's Plenary Session, American College of Gastroenterology, 2011
+- Author, President's Plenary Session, American College of Gastroenterology, 2011